thisisevilevil/evilevil365/_posts/2026-01-22-Intune-CompanyPortal-OSPatches.md

 Make sure to carefully configure and observe the reboot behavior.

-If you want to **nudge users to reboot**, enable the following option on the Win32 app:
+If you want to **nudge users to reboot** after installing the update, enable the following option on the Win32 app:

 - **“Intune will force a mandatory reboot”**